- Who We Are

 Affordable housing has benefits that extend beyond the walls of a home to the community at large.
 It boosts spending and employment in the surrounding economy, brings revenue into local governments and reduces the likelihood of foreclosure.

 To make this all happen, LISC provides grants, loans and equity for nearly every aspect of development, from planning and acquisition to construction and renovation.
-We do this through LISC affiliate, the National Equity Fund.
-Nationally, LISC also created the Community Development Trust, the first real estate investment trust specializing in affordable housing that continues to invest in affordable housing around the country.
+We do this through LISC Housing and our affiliate, the National Equity Fund.
+We also created the Community Development Trust, the first real estate investment trust specializing in affordable housing that continues to invest in affordable housing around the country.
 We offer technical assistance, data and mapping tools to community-based organizations working to improve the supply and condition of affordable housing in their neighborhoods.
 And we advocate for good housing policy at all levels of government.